 Reg.
 Charity No. 1031258

-If you need self-help IT guidance, please refer to the page offering "Zoom Guidance" listed in the menu.
+If you need self-help IT guidance, please refer to the page "Zoom and Technical" listed in the menu.
 If you cannot get this to work and need help over the telephone, please contact your Group Leader who can organise this for you.

 See our Newsletter page for more information on our response to Coronavirus